0xb0b1/wynad/README.md

 An XMonad-inspired Wayland compositor built with Haskell and wlroots.

+Still a work in progress, I don't know when it will be "ready to use".

 ## Design Philosophy

 - **Minimal core with maximum extensibility** - Small, well-defined core with hooks for customization